 - For publicly traded companies, stock analysts' quarterly earnings forecasts work much the same way.
 A company that misses the forecast by even a trivial sum loses market value, but beating the forecast by a wide margin raises next quarter's forecast.

 - In Macro-Economics, there is a concept called the Catch-Up Effect where poorer nations will have Real GDP growth rates at something like 9.5% or even 10%, that leads to the country overall moving towards a first world economy status at a faster rate, than those countries closer to that status than itself.
-However that also means that when it screws up and you get high inflation rates or even hyperinflation, which pretty much means the currency will lose something like 10% of its value in an hour, Zimbabwe being the best example at the moment with the treasury releasing a $100 Billion Zimbabwean Dollar note which will expire on December 31 2008 (notes traditionally don't expire they just don't get replaced), which ironically will lead to further devaluing of the Zimbabwean Dollar.
+However that also means that when it screws up and you get high inflation rates or even hyperinflation, which pretty much means the currency will lose something like 10% of its value in an hour, Zimbabwe being an example with the treasury having released a $100 Billion Zimbabwean Dollar note set to expire on December 31 2008 (notes traditionally don't expire they just don't get replaced), which ironically would lead to further devaluing of the Zimbabwean Dollar.

 - The Old World of Darkness games had something like this at one point.
 Success of an action was determined by rolling a number of dice corresponding to one's skill.
 Rolls higher than a target number were successes, lower were failures, and 1's cancelled out successes.
 Having more 1's than successes constituted a botch, in which the action not only failed, but led to disastrous consequences.
 A character with more dice, constituting more experience and power, would therefore be more likely to spectacularly fail than an inexperienced one.
 This was thankfully revised in later editions, to where a botch also required that no successes at all had been rolled.
 A simple example follows.
 Say you have a difficulty 7 roll, where 7 or greater is a success.
 With one die, your odds of a botch are 1 in 10 if you don't get to reroll your 10.
 Odds of success are 4 in 10.
 If you are rolling two dice, then there are 100 possible outcomes.
-ELEVEN of them are botches, for 11/100.
-(11,12,13,14,15,16,21,31,41,51,61) However, 56 of them are successes, for 23/50 chance of success.
+ELEVEN of them are botches, for 11/100 (11, 12, 13, 14, 15, 16, 21, 31, 41, 51, and 61).
+However, 56 of them are successes, for 23/50 chance of success.
 The chance of success went up 16%, but the chance of a botch went up 1%.
 The effect of rerolling 10s is really hard to calculate, but at higher difficulties, it was not enough to make up for it.